BRIAN MEYETTE'S RV-7A

 Welcome to my aircraft builder's log site.

-This plane is being built in Cornish, NH using renewable solar and wind power.
+This plane was being built in Cornish, NH using renewable solar and wind power.
 Click HERE for more details.

 Use the INDEX in the Table of Contents in the LT panel to search for things you want to find on this site.
 Just use Ctrl-F in your browser and search for keywords.
 You can also use it to view daily activities, but it's especially useful (I use it myself to find things I know I've done, but not sure when) as a basic site search engine.
 The Table of Contents also lists activities under the headings of major component areas.